 Amstel House Garden Rehabilitation

-The Amstel House garden is undergoing a rehabilitation designed by landscape architect Anne Walters.
-The purpose of the rehabilitation is to:
+The Amstel House garden recently completed a rehabilitation designed by landscape architect Anne Walters.
+The purpose of the rehabilitation was to:

-Why Aren't We Returning the Garden to Gillette's Original Design?
+Why Didn't We Return the Garden to Gillette's Original Design?

 Charles Gillette created multiple designs for the Amstel House garden.
 In addition to those owned by the New Castle Historical Society, some are housed at the University of Virginia.
 None of the designs was ever fully installed, perhaps because of cost.
 Today it's impractical to install fully any of Gillette's designs because of changes in light and shade, drainage, available plant varieties, and plant hardiness.
 Today the garden also needs more open lawn area than Gillette originally designed so it can host events such as garden parties and weddings.